Probing the large-scale magnetic field inside the Sun from three decades of observed surface magnetograms: Magnetogram data, assimilation and the 3D Dynamo model

+For the subsurface structure of surface fields, the reduced magnetogram data, $B_{r,reduced}$ (as given in Equation~\ref{eq:ass_form}) is extrapolated below using the following empirical relation:

-The hyperbolic tangent function is used to smoothly extrapolate the surface magnetic field down to $r = 0.9 R_{\odot}$, with constants $A = 95$ and $B = 90.25$.
-We assume that sunspots appeared in the magnetograms are confined in the surface layers and Equation.~\ref{eq:potential_extrapolation} takes care of the extrapolation of the diffuse field as well.
+The hyperbolic tangent function simplifies the numerical implementation in real space while maintaining an extrapolation profile similar to that used by earlier studies \citep{Miesch_Dikpati_2014, Miesch_Teweldebirhan_2016, HM18}.
+It provides a smooth transition of the non-zero surface magnetic field to zero at $r = 0.98 R_{\odot}$, with constants $A = 95$ and $B = 90.25$.
+Equation~\ref {eq:potential_extrapolation} takes care of the extrapolation of the diffuse field as well.

-Figure~\ref{fig:data_assim} shows a typical extrapolation near a sunspot.
-We compute the poloidal source term $S$ from $B_{r,\mathrm{data}}$ using

-where $\tilde{S}$ and $\tilde{B}_{r,\mathrm{data}}$ are obtained via spherical harmonic transforms in latitude and longitude from $S$ and $B_{r,\mathrm{data}}$, respectively.
-In this formulation, we assume the absence of horizontal currents and that the field is purely non-helical.
+Once we obtained the magnetogram data B$_{r, extrapol}$ with extrapolation up to 0.98R$_\odot$, we transform it to a source term $S_C$ for poloidal potential $C$.
+In our framework, we only include the source for the poloidal potential $C$.
+Since we assimilate solely the radial magnetic field, the source term for the toroidal potential $A$ becomes identically zero.
+We calculate $S_C$ as given below:

+where $\tilde{S}_C$ and $\tilde{B}_{r,extrapol}$ are obtained via spherical harmonic transforms in latitude and longitude from $S_C$ and $B_{r,extrapol}$, respectively.
+See Appendix~\ref{sec:source term} for further details on the derivation of Equation~\ref{eq:poloidal_pot_compute}.
+This completes our data assimilation process.
+In this formulation, we assume that the subsurface field up to the extrapolated region is purely radial.
+This is a simplified assumption, but in our considered extrapolation depth, the field lines are expected not to diverge from radial structure \citep{Strecker21}.
+Figure~\ref{fig:extrapolation} shows a typical extrapolation near sunspot regions.
+Note that the penetration depth of the extrapolated surface field in the extrapolated region up to 0.98R$_\odot$ has a dependency on the spherical harmonic number {\em l}, which makes sure that the surface field with a strong sunspot magnetic field penetrates deeper, whereas the diffuse field does not penetrate all the way up to 0.98R$_\odot$.

+In summary, we show our assimilation method step by step in Figure~\ref {fig:schematic_assim}.
+In step (a), we obtain the LOS magnetogram data from the observation first.
+Then we reduce the data to be used in our simulation grid by converting them to heliographic coordinates, correcting for noise, and downsampling them into our simulation grid using MagMAP (step (b)).
+After we obtain reduced data, the next step (c) is to build the subsurface structure of the surface field, which is computed using a simple radial extrapolation technique following Equation~\ref{eq:potential_extrapolation}.
+Once we have radial magnetic field data in the extrapolation region, we use them to calculate the poloidal source term ($S_C$) using Equation~\ref{eq:poloidal_pot_compute} (step (d)).
+This poloidal source term is then finally included in the induction equation to study the global evolution of all components (B$_r$, B$_\theta$ and B$_\phi$) of magnetic field.